COVID-19 hits Gophers men's and women's basketball teams

 “The [men’s] team will resume activities once it is cleared to do so,” the team spokesman said in a statement.

-The Gophers did not give details about how many players or staff tested positive, but sources said there were multiple positive tests for both teams.
+The Gophers did not give details about how many players or staff tested positive, but sources said there were multiple positive tests for both basketball teams with no severe symptoms.

 Recent COVID-19 test results from the Gophers athletic department from June through October revealed 9,846 tests with 160 positive cases, according to the U.